Hello again!

 Food Hero Gecko made by program participant.
 Photo: Jazmin Contreras

-This is week three of the internship for me and thus far one of my fondest memories was tabling at el Mercado del Valle (a latino ran farmers market).
+This is week three of the internship for me and thus far one of my fondest memories was tabling at el Mercado del Valle (a Latino-operated farmers market).
 I offered a tasting of a veggie ceviche which people really enjoyed.
 The best part was the community, joy and live music.
 In these past few weeks, I have also been helping with summer camp programming and developing heat and smoke safety guidelines for youth and older adults.

 In the coming weeks I am most excited to continue working on the 2025 Columbia Gorge Food Security Assessment.
 Not only will this project provide me with invaluable professional experience, it will also provide our community partners updated information with which to continue making our home a better place for everyone to live in.
 As the first-generation daughter of two farm workers, being able to participate in this assessment means the absolute world.
 But in the bigger picture it also means that more kids like me may have access to food and thus be able reach their dreams just as I am doing now.
 To end this blogpost, I want to leave you with a quote from a song I grew up with.
 Gerardo Reyes’ Sin Fortuna: “las letras no entran cuando se tiene hambre” or “letters cannot enter when one is hungry”.
 I feel that this song and this line specifically really capture my motivations for this project.